Measurement of Born Cross Sections and Effective Form Factors of $e^+e^-\to \Omega^{-}\bar{\Omega}^{+}$ from$\sqrt{s}$ = 3.7 to 4.7 GeV: Summary

 \section{Summary}

-In summary, using 22.7 fb$^{-1}$ of $e^+e^-$ collision data collected at thirty-four c.m. energies from 3.7 GeV to 4.7 GeV with the BESIII detector, the BCSs of the process $e^+e^-\to \Omega^-\bar{\Omega}^{+}$ and the EFFs of $\Omega^-$ are determined by means of a single baryon tag method.
+In summary, using 22.7 fb$^{-1}$ of $e^+e^-$ collision data collected at thirty-four c.m. energies from 3.7 GeV to 4.7 GeV with the BESIII detector, the BCSs of the process $e^+e^-\to \Omega^-\bar{\Omega}^{+}$ and the EFFs of $\Omega^-$ are determined by the single baryon tag method.
 Clear $e^+e^-\to \Omega^-\bar{\Omega}^{+}$ signals are observed at $\sqrt{s}$ = 3.77 and 4.17~GeV.
-No significant resonance contribution is observed.
+From the $\sqrt{s}$-dependent BCS, no significant resonance contribution is observed.
+A hint of enhancement around 4.2 GeV is observed, but we can't draw clear conclusion due to large uncertainty.
+More data is needed to confirm the structure in this region.
 The experimental measurements of the EFFs are consistent with the theoretical calculation.
-The results obtained provide important information to understand the production mechanism and the structure of the $\Omega^-$ baryons, which are helpful to constrain the theoretical predictions~\cite{PRD-074018, Ramalho:2019koj}.
+These results obtained provide important information to understand the production mechanism of $\Omega^-\bar{\Omega}^{+}$ pair and the inner structure of the $\Omega^-$ baryons, which are crucial to constrain the theoretical predictions~\cite{PRD-074018, Ramalho:2019koj}.

 \acknowledgments